xLiQuiDz/Reinforcement-Learning/README.md

 ### Naive Deep Q-learning
 We use a neural network with two linear layers that take a low-level representation of the environment as input and output the Q-values, corresponding to the actions an agent can take from that state.

-### Human-Level Control Through Deep Reinforcement Learning With Double Q-learning
+### Human-Level Control Through Deep Reinforcement Learning
+This GitHub is a replica of the work done in the paper (Mnih et al., 2015 & an Hasselt) so we use the same network architecture as proposed.
+The neural network input consists of an 8 by 84 x 84 image produced by first preprocessing the observation returned by the OpenAI Atari environment.
+The first hidden layer convolves 32 filters of 8 x 8 with stride 4, followed by a rectified nonlinearity.
+The second hidden layer convolves 64 filters of 4 x 4, with side 2, again followed by rectified nonlinearity.
+This is followed by a third convolutional layer that convolves 64 filters of 3 x 3 with stride 1 followed by a rectifier.
+The final hidden layer is fully connected and consists of 512 rectified units.
+The output layer is a fully-connected layer with a single output for each valid action.

+### Deep Reinforcement Learning with Double Q-learning
-this assignment is a replica of the work done in the paper (Mnih et al., 2015 & an Hasselt, Guez, & Silver, 2016) so we use the same network architecture as proposed.
+This GitHub is a replica of the work done in the paper (Guez, & Silver, 2016) so we use the same network architecture as proposed.
 The neural network input consists of an 8 by 84 x 84 image produced by first preprocessing the observation returned by the OpenAI Atari environment.
 The first hidden layer convolves 32 filters of 8 x 8 with stride 4, followed by a rectified nonlinearity.
 The second hidden layer convolves 64 filters of 4 x 4, with side 2, again followed by rectified nonlinearity.
 This is followed by a third convolutional layer that convolves 64 filters of 3 x 3 with stride 1 followed by a rectifier.
 The final hidden layer is fully connected and consists of 512 rectified units.
 The output layer is a fully-connected layer with a single output for each valid action.

 ## List of Hyperparameters
 ### Q-learning
 | Hyperparamter | Value | Description |
 | --- | --- | --- |